oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 </details>

-### How does Helidon know what classes it needs to create REST endpoints for ?
+### Step 1c: How does Helidon know what classes it needs to create REST endpoints for ?

 We need to define a new class which extents the `Application` to provide this information.
 Helidon will scan for classes that implement `Application` and then use the `getClasses()` method to build the full set of classes it will process.

-  8. Locate and open the class **StorefrontApplication**
+  1. Locate and open the class **StorefrontApplication**

-  9. add the following 2 annotations:
+  2. add the following 2 annotations:

   ```java
     @ApplicationScoped